nvimdev/dashboard-nvim/README.md

       key = 'shortcut key in dashboard buffer not keymap !!', key_hl = 'group',
       action = '',
-    },
+      surroundings = '[]' -- this can be either an empty string or a two character string },
   },
   footer = {},